This Is What School Was Like 100 Years Ago

 Grades 1 to 8 learned together in a one-room schoolhouse

 Most American kids in the 1800s and early 1900s went to one-teacher, one-room schoolhouses for first through eighth grade.
 Depending on the population of the nearby area, there could be anywhere from a handful of students to more than 40.
 The youngest kids sat in the front and the oldest in the back, with the teacher on a raised platform at the front of the class.

 Lunch pails were actual metal pails

 The only school supplies children had in the early 1900s were chalk and tiny chalkboards called slates, and sometimes textbooks, according to a report from the Library of Congress.
 They used slates like notepaper and worksheets are used in elementary level classrooms today—to work math problems, practice writing, and spelling, and just about everything else.
 As for lunchtime, children often carried their lunch to school in a metal pail (hence the term “lunch pail”) or woven baskets.
-Speaking of lunchboxes, check out the 27 cutest back-to-school supplies you’ll totally want to snag for yourself.
+Learn which popular foods people hated eating 100 years ago.
+You definitely wouldn’t see any of those in a students lunch pail!

 Kindergarten wasn’t available in every town

 “It was the first day of school in 1920 for me (in the hair ribbon) and my brother, Raymond,” says Marjorie Leborgne.
 “Raymond was 5 and going into first grade because there was no kindergarten in Kingston, New York, where we lived.
 I was 7 and starting third grade.
 Our sister Alma was 3 and too young for school.
 She stayed home with our mother, who is behind us.”
 See just how family time was different 100 years ago with these vintage photos.